Hercules Collins: Works

-The definitive work on Hercules Collins to date is the dissertation (SBTS, 2013) by G. Stephen Weaver.
+The definitive work on Hercules Collins to date is the dissertation (SBTS, 2013) by Dr. G. Stephen Weaver.
 His Orthodox, Puritan, Baptist: Hercules Collins (1647-1702) and Particular Baptist Identity in Early Modern England was published by Vandenhoeck & Ruprecht in 2015.
-Weaver has also contributed chapters on Collins's thought to several books, and produced several journal articles on Collins as well.
+Weaver has contributed chapters on Collins's thought to several books, and produced several journal articles on Collins as well.